Wren6991/website/src/shower-thoughts/sparse-and-dense-switches-on-riscv.md

 ## Bonus Trick: Constant Islands in Functions

-RISC-V avoids emitting constants in `.text` sections because, among other reasons, it makes it difficult to mark `.text` as execute-only for security purposes.
+%!riscv avoids emitting constants in `.text` sections because, among other reasons, it makes it difficult to mark `.text` as execute-only for security purposes.
 What if we didn't care about security?
 What if we were just nice to each other?

 Say we wanted to zero a list of memory regions during startup: